 Yes!
 It's for those who can't afford an iPad and apps, or can't afford or use the computer software available.
 I want people with aphasia to be able to practise at home with more than pen and paper, without needing assistance from carers and without spending money.
 I don't make any profit or take any payment and volunteer the coding and time.
-You might like to buy me a coffee if it has helped someone you know ☕️.
+You might like to donate a few dollars if it has helped someone you know ☕️.

 I am a speech pathologist from Melbourne, Australia working in the CRE in Aphasia Recovery and Rehabilitation based at La Trobe University.

 My other interests lie in Parkinson's disease, evidence-based practice and technology in speech pathology.